ajaimesv/jaimes.net/tech/linux/debian/server-installation.md

 ## Debian Installation

+* Downloaded the [small installation image](https://www.debian.org/distrib/netinst) for amd64.
-* Use the graphical installer, which has the same options as the text one, and does not install any additional package.
+* Used the graphical installer, which has the same options as the text one, and does not install any additional package.
 * Left the root password empty, so that I'm forced to use sudo.
 * For Grub I selected `/dev/sda` – I didn't understand what the manual option meant.
 * When selecting packages I chose none – no *desktop environment*, nor *standard system utilities*.
 Really nothing.